Virtual-Coffee/VC-Community-Docs/README.md

 If you have a question or general observation, either the [Contributors team discussion board on GitHub](https://github.com/orgs/Virtual-Coffee/teams/contributors) or the discussion board for your specific team (for example, the [Lightning Talk team](https://github.com/orgs/Virtual-Coffee/teams/lightning-talk-team)) would be a great place to start.

-If you'd like to help improve the docs, please submit an issue or a pull request with your suggestions - the Contributors team has write access but we would like to avoid anyone committing changes directly to `main`.
+> :warning: If you'd like to help improve the docs, please submit an issue or a pull request with your suggestions - the Contributors team has write access but we would like to avoid anyone committing changes directly to `main`.

 ## Lightning talks Feb 2021: